Welcome to the Slow Internet portal.

 Indeed, and as with many of the examples, there are organisations already operating like this, but when it comes to news, many of the actors in the field still have to answer to the expectation of having some feed where their allegiance to the news cycle is on display.
 Posting a palm tree instead ends the waste of resources and allows actors to stand firm in the restful shadow of their own integrity.

-Preservation of Anonymity
+Preservation of anonymity

 If you run a physical store, you usually collect relatively little information about your customers.
 What you need to serve them well is to listen to what they voluntarily share with you – through complaints and requests for changes – and to study their consumption patterns as a group.
 Would you want even more feedback on your operation, you can introduce some version of a suggestion box and incentivise submissions.
 Following the customers around outside the store and asking questions about their home life would be seen as very creepy.
 Despite not knowing their customers more intimately than this, countless stores and market stands throughout the history of commerce have done a good job serving the needs of their audiences.
 Nothing about this inherently changes because a business exists in a digital environment.
 All that’s different is how conveniently and incognito you can do the creepy part.

 Slow Internet websites can still be data-driven in how they optimise products and user experiences, but rely on enthusiastically consenting users offering up the relevant information.
-The rule of thumb is easy: Do not collect data that someone isn’t actively volunteering.
+The rule of thumb is easy: do not collect data that someone isn’t actively volunteering.

 This can mean no data collection at all.
 Because as forbidden as it is to say this in certain circles: it’s okay not to know who visited your site or store, both if they bought something and if they didn’t.
 It doesn’t mean you’re missing out on opportunities to make your site, store or profits better.
 It simply means you’ve shown your fellow humans some respect.